jwjw/learnR/quick-start/README.md

 # Quick start

-In this section, you will get the basic knowledge that answers of the following questions:
+In this section, you will get the basic knowledge of R that answers the following questions:

 1. What is R?
 2. Why use R?